 3. Kuilau Ridge Trail

 I wanted to include at least one trail that was a little more accessible for everyone.
-This two-mile out and back hike is family-friendly without some of the dropoffs seen on the other hikes.
+This two-mile out-and-back hike is family-friendly without some of the dropoffs seen on the other hikes.

 4. Awaawapuhi Trail